 Please rsvp for all workshops (to receive parking information and any updates pertaining to weather) to Brandi Neuwirth at email@example.com,

 Can't make it to a workshop in person?
 An online webinar will be posted soon and application assistance is available.

 Applications are accepted once a year.
 The application period for the 2019-2020 grant cycle is currently open.
 The deadline for all materials is Sunday, March 31, 2019 at midnight.

 Note: Applicants are not required to match the grant award.
 Awarded projects may receive full or partial funding.

 - Examples of Previously Funded Projects:

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-For more information about Professional Development Grants for Artists, and to RSVP for a workshop, contact Brandi Neuwirth at firstname.lastname@example.org or (919) 839-1498, ext.
-205.
+For more information about Professional Development Grants for Artists, contact Brandi Neuwirth at firstname.lastname@example.org.

 USA: North Carolina: Franklin, Johnston, Vance, Wake, and Warren County